-Adjustment (Note: Amending a fee code that has already been paid)
+Adjustment (amending a fee code that has already been paid)

-In order to make an adjustment to a fee code that was already paid, WCB needs to reverse the number of units you indicated on the original invoice, then reissue the correct amount of units.
-See the example and follow the next 4 steps:
+To make an adjustment to a fee code that was already paid, the WCB needs to reverse the number of units you indicated on the original invoice, then reissue the correct amount of units.
+To do this:

-- Print off original invoice that you need to adjust
+- Print off the original invoice that you need to adjust.

 - Bracket the fee code, number of units and extended total for each line you want reversed.

-Addition (Note: this is for a fee code that has not been billed on your original)
+Addition (for a fee code that has not been billed on your original bill)

-- Print off original invoice that you need to adjust
+- Print off the original invoice that you need to adjust.

-If you use our Online Service, follow these instructions to retrieve your original invoice:
+If you use your WCB online account, to retrieve your original invoice:

-- Click on Action icon, view the PDF invoice
+- Click the “Action” icon to view the PDF invoice.

-To ensure that WCB Physical Therapy Practice Standards are being followed, compliance surveys may be conducted.
+To ensure that WCB Practice Standards for Care for Physical Therapists are being followed, compliance surveys may be conducted.
 Treatment centres, clinics and individual practitioners will be notified two weeks before they are to be surveyed and can prepare for the survey by reviewing the survey form and guidelines in advance.
 Surveys take approximately 1.5 hours and will be conducted by WCB representatives.

-When an injury claim has been disallowed or benefits terminated, physical therapists will be notified that we cannot pay for further assessment or treatment.
-We will only pay for treatment for which authorization was given to date of notice of termination.
-We will also pay reporting fees to date of notice.
+When an injury claim has been disallowed or benefits terminated, physical therapists will be notified that the WCB cannot pay for further assessment or treatment.
+We will only pay for treatment for which authorization was given to the date of notice of termination.
+We will also pay reporting fees to the date of notice.

-Under provincial legislation, care providers do not require a signed release from an injured worker in order to provide medical information to the WCB.
-Early and regular care provider reports are important to the worker and the WCB because:
+Under provincial legislation, care providers do not require a signed release from an injured worker in order to provide medical information to the WCB because:

 - WCB staff require customers’ medical records to process claims and appeals.

 Use the following forms to provide information about treatment, functional recovery, and response to treatment.
-Please fill out reports completely and legibly and fax them to us as quickly as possible.
+Please fill out reports completely and legibly and fax them to the WCB as quickly as possible.
 We cannot pay for illegible or incomplete reports.

 - Functional Outcome Measures (FOM)